markcraw/CarND-Behavioral-Cloning-P3/README.md

 To augment the data sat, I also flipped images and angles thinking that this would assit in reducing the bias in the data from the high appearance of left turns.
 I did not generate this images to disk and created them on the fly during the loading of the data sets.

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 70,200 number of data points.
+I then preprocessed this data by cropping the data to only focus on the road and to remove the background and car information.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by low training loss of 0.008 and validation loss of 0.011.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.